btherens/vanity.html/readme.md

 CREATE USER 'vanityphpaccess'@'localhost' identified by 'PASSWORD';
 GRANT ALL PRIVILEGES ON vanitydb.* TO 'vanityphpaccess'@'localhost';
 ```

+take note of your deployment requirements!
+Only use user host @'localhost' if your mysql instance can accept users provisioned to that host.

 3. create a config.php document at the root of your checked out repo and fill in required variables (see `~/config.php.sample` in repository for details)

 ## Files